 Many international health insurance plans do not meet the university's requirements.
 If you have your own health insurance, a policy from another country, or are covered by your parents' policy, consult with Health Services to ensure that your current plan meets the university's requirements.

-Enrollment begins on December 15, 2015.
-If you do not waive enrollment by Sept.
-14, you will automatically be enrolled in the individual student medical insurance plan and your student account will be charged the insurance fee of $1,607.
+Enrollment begins on January 3, 2018.
+If you do not waive enrollment by January 31, 2018, you will automatically be enrolled in the individual student medical insurance plan and your student account will be charged the insurance fee.

 Enrollment and waiver forms, cost and benefit summaries, and information for enrolling dependents can be found on the University Health Services website.